Heilbronn: Second Half of the 20th Century

 After the war, Emil Beutinger, mayor until 1933, returned to office and began the formidable task of reconstruction that was subsequently continued by his successors Paul Metz and Paul Meyle.
 Milestones were the rededication of historic city hall in 1953 and the reopening of the community centre, Harmonie.
 Heilbronn was part of Württemberg-Baden until 1952, after which it became part of Baden-Württemberg.

 After 1951, US troops were permanently stationed in Heilbronn.
 They used barracks built prior to World War II and added some structures of their own.

+On April 15, 1954, during the Easter holiday 13 people from Heilbronn went missing in what is now known as the Dachstein hiking disaster.

 The opening of the Autobahn A 6 from Heilbronn to Mannheim in 1968 was an important economic event.
 When the A 81 to Würzburg and the A 6 to Nuremberg was completed in 1974 and 1979, respectively, Heilbronn became an important logistical centre in southern Germany.
 As a result, many large companies opened offices in Heilbronn.

 When Klingenberg became part of Heilbronn on January 1, 1970, the city's population exceeded 100,000 for the first time; thus Heilbronn attained "major city" (Großstadt) status.
 During the last district reform in the 1970s, Kirchhausen, Biberach, Frankenbach and Horkheim were incorporated into Heilbronn, and the city was reconfirmed as independent city and seat of Heilbronn County.
 It was also declared seat of the newly formed Franken region, now Heilbronn-Franken.

 Also during the 1970s, the centre of the city was transformed into a pedestrian zone and the rededication of the city theatre in 1982 closed one of the largest holes left in the inner city from World War II.

 Pursuant to the NATO Double-Track Decision of 1979, Pershing II intermediate-range nuclear missiles were stationed just uphill of Heilbronn in the Waldheide.
 This made Heilbronn the only major city in Germany with atomic missiles inside its city limits — a fact that became front-page news during the missile accident on January 11, 1985.
 After the INF Treaty was signed in 1987, the missiles were removed.

 In the 1980s, Heilbronn hosted Heimatttage and Landesgartenschau staged by the State of Baden-Württemberg.